Dowell-Lab/srworkshop/day06/worksheets/Day6_worksheet1_Introduction_to_R.md

 - [Beautiful Plotting Tips](http://zevross.com/blog/2014/08/04/beautiful-plotting-in-r-a-ggplot2-cheatsheet-3/): Cheat sheet for making beautiful, publication worthy plots in ggplot2!

--[Base R Cheat Sheet](https://iqss.github.io/dss-workshops/R/Rintro/base-r-cheat-sheet.pdf): A cheat sheet for Base R
+- [Base R Cheat Sheet](https://iqss.github.io/dss-workshops/R/Rintro/base-r-cheat-sheet.pdf): A cheat sheet for Base R

 > **Note:** A good number of packages also  have cheat sheets.
 If you find a package you like, check if a cheat sheet already exist.

 ### Useful packages

 - Data isn’t always beautiful.
-To tidy data up there is a very useful package called tidyvrse with instructions in R for Data Science.
+To tidy data up there is a very useful package called `tidyvrse` with instructions in R for Data Science.
 Info can be found here: https://www.tidyverse.org/

-- To plot data beautifully (ggplot2 is also a part of tidyverse): https://ggplot2.tidyverse.org/
+- To plot data beautifully with `ggplot2` (`ggplot2` is also a part of `tidyverse`): https://ggplot2.tidyverse.org/

+- Arranging multiple plots with `cowplot` (this package also works well with `ggplot2`): https://wilkelab.org/cowplot/index.html

 ## Getting familiar with R